It may help to look at the section How well am I orienteering? before reading more here.

 You can then approach a course confident in having a solid basic technique and a toolbox of concepts that you can apply as necessary.
 The strategies in this section are to help you maximise your chances of being able to use those tools effectively.

-The permutations of skills and processes for different legs are endless, so you will need to follow a Basic Navigation Routine flexibly drawing from a Tool Kit of Skills as needed on route.
+The permutations of skills and processes for different legs are endless, so you will need to follow a Basic Navigation Routine and then flexibly draw from a Tool Kit of Skills as needed on route.

-The orange, green and red runner symbols remind you to consider the appropriate speed for different parts of a leg and the navigation challenges they present and to think of the leg in sections.
+The orange, green and red runner symbols remind you to consider the appropriate speed for different parts of a leg and the navigation challenges they present and to think of the leg in sections – red= slow, orange = moderate speed, green = faster.
+Remember some legs are best taken slowly all the way between controls.
+Some other legs allow a section of much faster progress.

 We will now review a range of Strategies or approaches you can take, and relate them to skills concepts they can work with.
 We are building a set of ideas that will help you join those skills up effectively.
 That is why this website does not just list skills one by one.